The Woman at the Well

 Well, let’s just say anyone could catch one of those.
 Most people with sense would have taken him off the hook and thrown him back in.

 The thing about the cultural norms Jesus was defying is that they were different from many of ours.
 We don’t realize how revolutionary his relationships with women were unless we understand how disrespected and powerless they were in that place, at that time.
 Women could not choose to divorce.
 Men chose to divorce.
 A provision for divorce was made in the Jewish law so a rejected woman would not starve.
-A divorce allowed another man to claim her as property so she wouldn’t languish in poverty like many widows in India have done for centuries.
+A divorce allowed another man to claim her as property so she wouldn’t languish in poverty like many widows in India used to, for example.

 Her astounding boldness demonstrated by running back into the town to tell everyone about the man who told her everything about her life at her Messiah encounter speaks of the change of identity Jesus is able to impart.
 He is not unaware of our reality; he does not reject us for it, but he offers us a better one.